 The interpretative note modifies and significantly extends the standards relating to this sector in terms of:

 - Definition of ML and TF risks associated with products and VASPs: countries should identify, assess and understand the money laundering and terrorist financing risks that arise from virtual business activities and VASP activities or operations.
-The ML and TF risk prevention measures identified must be adequate and proportionate for the purpose of preventing the risk of money laundering and terrorist financing.
+The ML and TF risk prevention measures identified must be adequate and proportionate to prevent the risk of money laundering and terrorist financing.

 - Single Registration: a country must not impose a separate licensing or registration system with respect to natural or legal persons already authorized or registered as financial institutions (as defined by the FATF Recommendations) within that country, which, based on that license or registration, are authorized to perform VASP activities and which are already subject to the full range of obligations applicable under the FATF Recommendations.

-- Supervision: countries should ensure that VASPs are subject to adequate regulation and supervision or monitoring for AML / CFT and that they operate in accordance with the relevant FATF recommendations in order to mitigate the risks of money laundering and terrorist financing arising themselves.
+- Supervision: countries should ensure that VASPs are subject to adequate regulation and supervision or monitoring for AML / CFT.
+They operate in accordance with the relevant FATF recommendations to mitigate the risks of money laundering and terrorist financing arising themselves.
 The VASP should be subject to effective systems for monitoring and compliance with national requirements AML / CFT.
-The VASP should be supervised or monitored by a competent authority should conduct supervision or risk-based monitoring.
-The supervisors should have adequate powers to supervise or monitor and ensure compliance by the VASP of the requirements to combat money laundering and terrorist financing, including the authority to conduct inspections, compel the production of information and impose sanctions.
+The VASP should be supervised or monitored by a competent authority that should conduct supervision or risk-based monitoring.
+The supervisors should have adequate powers to manage or monitor and ensure compliance by the VASP with the requirements to combat money laundering and terrorist financing, including the authority to conduct inspections, compel the production of information, and impose sanctions.
 Supervisors must have the power to impose a range of disciplinary and financial penalties, including the power to revoke, limit or suspend the license or registration of VASP, where applicable.

-- Sanctions: countries should ensure that there is a range of effective, proportionate and dissuasive, criminal, civil or administrative sanctions available to treat VASPs that do not meet AML / CFT requirements, in line with Recommendation 35.
+- Sanctions: countries should ensure a range of effective, proportionate, and dissuasive, criminal, civil, or administrative sanctions available to treat VASPs that do not meet AML / CFT requirements, in line with Recommendation 35.
 The penalties should be applicable not only to VASPs, but also to their directors and managers.

 In general, there is a regulatory framework currently being defined for what concerns the ML and TF aspects of cryptocurrencies.
-The local regulations already contain KYC, Recording and Reporting controls while huge steps remain to be taken regarding the regulation of the mechanisms for offering and managing exchanges with specific reference to the protection of investors/savers.
+The local regulations already contain KYC, Recording, and Reporting controls.
+At the same time, huge steps remain to be taken regarding the regulation of the mechanisms for offering and managing exchanges with specific reference to the protection of investors/savers.
 Sanction Scanner is AML compatibility software that helps cryptocurrencies' compatibility processes.
 You can provide your AML obligations with Sanction Scanner.
 You can contact us for information about our AML solutions.